Proposed changes to modernize the regulations implementing the Community Reinvestment Act

 Interagency information about the CRA is available from the Federal Financial Institutions Examination Council.

-The regulation that implements the CRA was revised substantially in 1995, reviewed in 2002 and significantly revised in 2005.
+The regulations that implement the CRA were revised substantially in 1995, reviewed in 2002, and significantly revised in 2005.

 How do fair lending laws and the Community Reinvestment Act interact?

-The fair lending laws and the Community Reinvestment Act view lending through two different lenses: one focused on protected classes and one focused on income level.
+The fair lending laws and the CRA view lending through two different lenses: one focused on protected classes and one focused on income level.
 Yet despite the distinction, the laws can work in concert to promote more equal access to credit.
-Learn more in the March 2018 edition of our newsletter, Community Dividend, feature, Fair lending laws and the CRA: Complementary tools for increasing equitable access to credit.
+Learn more in our March 2018 feature, Fair lending laws and the CRA: Complementary tools for increasing equitable access to credit.

 Watch now: A video to get to know the CRA better

 The CRA helps bring billions of dollars in bank capital to low- and moderate-income communities every year, but its provisions aren’t always well understood.
 Whether you’re a banker, community leader, or consumer, this short video from the Federal Reserve will help you get to know the CRA better.